Before we can solve the problem of procrastination, we must understand why we do it. There are a few basic reasons:

 Each of these can be reduced down to the pleasure/pain principle which says that we do things to gain pleasure and to avoid pain.

-The following method will help you to overcome procrastination and start doing things that matter, and to jettison excess baggage in your to-do list that only serves to weigh you down:
+So how to overcome procrastination?
+Overcoming procrastination can be less challenging if you follow the methods below.
+Start doing things that matter, and jettison excess baggage in your to-do list that only serves to weigh you down:

 Procrastinators, you’ll love this!